Cozmo

-Cozmo is a miniature robot created by Anki.
-Cozmo's base model, released in October 2016, is a small, white and gray robot with red highlights.
+Cozmo is a miniature robot created by the defunct company Anki.
+Cozmo's base model, is a small, white and gray robot with red highlights.
 It makes use of distinct expressions, dubbed the "emotion engine", in order to mimic human emotion.

-Development and ownership of Cozmo was acquired by Digital Dream Labs in December 2019, following Anki's bankruptcy and subsequent shutdown in April 2019.
+Later editions came in red and white, gray and black and another in blue.

 Functions

 Cozmo has a companion app for smartphones that connects via Wi-Fi, used to both allow better interaction between Cozmo and the user, as well as offloading heavier processing requirements to the smartphone.

 Cozmo sees its environment with a camera capable of detecting faces.
 In November 2016, its camera was updated to include "night vision".
 Cozmo has an "explorer mode", in which the user can manage Cozmo while it moves around its environment.

 Included with Cozmo are proprietary blocks that contain sensors, used both to play games and allow Cozmo to maintain a better sense of its environment.
 Use of these blocks allows for multiple games to be played by both the user and Cozmo using the smartphone app.